Bookrage001/osc/resources/docs/widgets/sliders.md

 type:'fader',
 horizontal:false,           // [bool]   set to true to display fader horizontally align:'center',             // [left|right] only display one scale and one meter
-range: {"min":0,"max":1},   // [object] defining the breakpoints of the fader
+range: {"min":0,"max":1},   // [object] defining the breakpoints of the fader's scale
                             //          keys can be percentages or 'min' / 'max'
                             //          custom label can be set by writing the value as an object:
                             //          range: {